citelao/sensible/_coffee_shop/2-entreaty.md

 </aside>

 At the end of this guide, you should have a good, falsifiable mental model of security on the Internet.
-This model shouldn't be that "the internet is safe" or "the internet is dangerous"; it should help you understand the *specific* things that are dangerous and things that are safe on the Internet because it describes how the Internet *actually* works---and nothing else {% cite pollard_2018 %}.
+This model shouldn't be that "the Internet is safe" or "the Internet is dangerous"; it should help you understand the *specific* things that are dangerous and things that are safe on the Internet because it describes how the Internet *actually* works---and nothing else {% cite pollard_2018 %}.

 If my article cannot help you make a prediction---like how safe it is to download an app on public Wi-Fi, for example---please let me know, and I will improve it.